2010 NBA draft

 The 2010 NBA draft was held on June 24, 2010, at The Theater at Madison Square Garden in New York City.
 The draft, which started at 7:00 pm Eastern Daylight Time (2300 UTC), was broadcast in the United States on ESPN.
 In this draft, National Basketball Association (NBA) teams took turns selecting amateur U.S. college basketball players and other eligible players, including international players.
 This draft set a record with five players being drafted from the same school in the first round.
 The players were John Wall (first), DeMarcus Cousins (fifth), Patrick Patterson (fourteenth), Eric Bledsoe (eighteenth), and Daniel Orton (twenty-ninth), all from the University of Kentucky.
 This draft also marked the second time an NBA D-League player was drafted, with the first case coming in 2008.

 The Washington Wizards, who won the draft lottery on May 18, 2010, used their first overall draft pick to draft John Wall from the University of Kentucky.
 The Philadelphia 76ers, who also beat the odds in the draft lottery to obtain the second pick, selected Evan Turner from Ohio State University.
 The New Jersey Nets, who had the worst win–loss record in the previous season, used the third pick to select Derrick Favors from Georgia Tech.

-The 2010 NBA draft is the last draft conducted at Madison Square Garden.
+The 2010 NBA draft was the last draft conducted at Madison Square Garden.
 The 2011 and 2012 NBA drafts were temporarily moved to Prudential Center in Newark, New Jersey, while the 2013 NBA draft would be held at the Barclays Center in Brooklyn, New York as the Garden underwent renovations during those summers of 2011–2013.
-After 2014, the draft would continue being hosted at the Barclays Center despite the renovations being done by the 2014 deadline.
+After 2014, the draft would continue being hosted by the Nets instead of the Knicks, this time at the Barclays Center, despite the renovations for the Madison Square Garden being done by the 2014 deadline, with the only deviation since that time being in 2020 due to the COVID-19 pandemic.

 This draft class had no Rookie of the Year because Blake Griffin, who was drafted first overall in the previous year's draft, missed his first season with an injury, but played in the 2010–2011 season and won the award.
-As of August 2025, Paul George is the only player from this draft that is still active in the league.
+As of the 2025–26 season, Paul George is the only player from this draft that is still active in the league.